Wyliemaster/spwn-rng/README.md

     makes you a seed

-an example of the RNG being implemented can be found [here](https://github.com/Wyliemaster/spwn-rng/blob/main/test.spwn) or as show below
+an example of the RNG being implemented can be found [here](https://github.com/Wyliemaster/spwn-rng/blob/main/test.spwn) or as shown below

 ```spwn
 extract obj_props;